nightjuggler/math/README.md

 * Every even number > 2 is the sum of two primes neither of which is 1 mod 8.
   (`python primes.py verify 50000000 1,8`) (1/4/2020)
-  This implies that one can express every even number > 2 as the sum of two primes using only 3/4 of all primes.
+  This implies that every even number > 2 can be expressed as the sum of two primes using only 3/4 of all primes.
 * Every even number > 56 is the sum of two primes neither of which is 3 mod 8.
   (`python primes.py verify 50000000 3,8`) (1/4/2020)